Runners take on gruelling S. Leone race for charity

-MAKENI, Sierra Leone (Reuters) - When retired British General Richard Dannatt spoke to runners gathered last Friday in northern Sierra Leone for the country’s first postwar marathon, there was a shade of Shakespeare’s Henry V on the night before the battle of Agincourt.
+MAKENI, Sierra Leone, June 12 (Reuters) - When retired British General Richard Dannatt spoke to runners gathered last Friday in northern Sierra Leone for the country’s first postwar marathon, there was a shade of Shakespeare’s Henry V on the night before the battle of Agincourt.

 “The person who’s going to take most care of you tomorrow morning is yourself,” advised the former Chief of the General Staff of the British Army.
 “I take your personal safety as being the top line and the bottom line.”